nerzh/swift-telegram-sdk/README.md

 ## ⭐️ Please, support Swift Telegram Vapor Bot development by giving a ⭐️

+🤖 The best wrapper for the Telegram Bot API written in Swift with Vapor.
+It's not a framework.
+There is no special syntax here.
+This is a library that implements all [Telegram Bot API methods](https://core.telegram.org/bots/api#available-methods), which is available to you to work with Vapor.

 ### Telegram Bot based on Swift Vapor.
 [Swift Server Side Community - Ukraine / Russian / CIS Telegram Chat](https://t.me/server_side_swift)